vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

 Extracting show notes is again quite straightforward.
-All we need is look for show notes paragraphs in the detail page.
+We only need to look for show notes’ paragraphs in the detail page.
 No surprises here.

 ``` ruby